cjripple/DH110-SEM1F/README.md

 ## Competitor Analysis

 [Please click here to view my heuristic evaluation.](https://github.com/cjripple/DH110-SEM1F/blob/main/assignment01/README.md) This is for the website I will be working on, plus the New York unified courts system website.
 This details certain design criteria that are strong, and shortcomings based on a review against certain criteria.
+The court system in the State of New York is one of the largest and oldest in the country.
+Handling nearly four million cases a year , it is imperative that the New York Government has robust and easy-to-navigate websites for users to find resources and help.
+Considering that New York's different courts handle different types of cases, it's important for users to be able to help themselves using the website.
+This project will examine UX design choices that work well, and choices that can be implemented to make the website easier to navigate, as well as a platform that is accessible for everyone.

 [Please click here to view my pilot test.](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment02) This is the first interview I did with a participant, gathering their feedback and initial thoughts on the website.
+After conducting a thorough heurisitic evaluation of the website, a large amount of issues popped up with consistency and ease of use. [(See the heuristic evaluation here)](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment01) To evaluate these assumptions, it's important to understand how these flaws affect users in the real world.
+This is where usability testing (UT) comes into play.
+Since the website had significant issues with [visibility of system status](https://www.nngroup.com/articles/visibility-system-status/), [consistency and standards](http://www.nngroup.com/articles/consistency-and-standards/), and [error prevention](https://www.nngroup.com/articles/slips/), among others, this project will evaluate how these issues impede a user from doing what they are trying to do.

 ## User Research